DevDope/smart-greenhouse-alert-forecasting/README.md

 ## Dataset

 The dataset contains greenhouse sensor readings from Texcoco, State of Mexico, Mexico, combined with external weather-source variables and astronomical context used by the benchmark.
 It is distributed as a compressed archive so reviewers can reproduce the exact input used by the pipeline.

+For controlled access, dataset requests should be submitted through the access form: <https://forms.gle/iCwtibHp6EguPpFaA>.
+The compressed dataset file is stored in this repository at `data/raw/texcoco/texcoco.rar`.

 The main metric dictionary is provided in: